ritiksah141/iotsentinel/docs/SYSTEM_CONFIGURATION_MANUAL.md

     }
     ```
 3.  **Restart the dashboard.** Threat intelligence will now be enabled, and alerts for suspicious connections will be enriched with IP reputation data.

+---

+## 8. Toast Notification System

+IoTSentinel features an advanced toast notification system (v2.1) to provide real-time, interactive feedback to the user.

+### Features
+- **Categorization:** Toasts are organized by type (e.g., Security, Network, System) with distinct visual cues.
+- **Interactivity:** Notifications can include action buttons for immediate responses, such as "Block Device" or "Retry".
+- **Persistence & Queuing:** Critical alerts can be set to persist until dismissed, and a queue system manages multiple notifications gracefully.
+- **History:** A complete history of all toasts is stored in the database and can be viewed and filtered through a dedicated UI panel.

+### Configuration
+The toast system is enabled by default and requires no initial setup.
+The behavior is managed through the `ToastManager` utility in `utils/toast_manager.py`.
+For detailed documentation on implementation, usage, and verification, please see the [Comprehensive Toast System Documentation](./archive/TOAST_SYSTEM_DOCUMENTATION.md).